-Mr. W. Abgan and Miss Abgan spoke to a good attentive house at Brighton on Lord's day evening.
-The impression made at Conference that in them we shall have two fine preachers of the gospel was fully sustained.
+Mr. W. Ahgan and Miss Ahgan spoke to a good attentive house at Brighton on Lord's day evening.
+The impression made at Conference that in them we shall have two fine preachers of the gospel was fully

-Will Sunday School secretaries please note, Mrs. Schofield, Byron-street, Footscray, will be pleased to receive a post card when you have additions to church from school, or other interesting items regarding school work.
+Will Sanday School secretaries please note, Mrs. Schofield, Byron-street, Footscray, will be pleased to receive a post card when you have additions to church from school, or other interesting items regarding ichool work.

-At Marrickville on Sunday there was a collection of £2 118.
+At Marrickville on Sunday there was a collection of f1 11s.
 6d. for the Rescue work.
 On Monday night the Marrickville church commenced a fourteen day's mission, G. T. Walden being in charge the first week, and P. A. Dickson the second.

 A welcome tea will be extended to M. W. Green by the church in North Fitzroy next Tuesday night, May 15th.
-The tea will be held in the Temperance Hall, at 6.30, and the public meeting at 8 o'clock, in the chapel, St. George's Road.
+The tea will be held in the Temperance Hall, at 630, and the public meeting at 8 o'clock, in the chapel, St. George's Road.

-The annual business meeting of the Victorian Sunday School Union will be held in lower hall of Swanston-st. chapel on Tuesday evening.
-May 22nd, at 8 o'clock, and the annual demonstration will take place on Wednesday evening, May 30, in the Lygonst, chapel, at 8 o'clock,

-We have a great pressure of matter for the CHRISTIAN just now, which is as it ought to be, but we hope that those who so kindly help us in this way will not think that we are slighting them, as we are trying to do the best with the space we have.
-We are longing for the time when the Christian can be again enlarged.

-New South Wales Sunday School Union, annual meeting, City Temple, Friday, May 18th, 7.30 p.m.
-Business, result of examination, secretary's report, election of officers, and other important matters.
+st, chapel, at 8 o'clock, place on Wednesday evening, May 30, in the Lygon The annual business meeting of the Victorian Sun-day School Union will be held in lower hall of Swanston-st. chapel on Tuesday evening, May 22nd, at 8 o'clock, and the annual demonstration will take great pressure of matter for now, which is as it ought to be, trying to do the best with the space we have.
+We are longing for the time when the CHRISTIAN can be we hope that those who so kindly belp us in this way will not think that we are slighting them, as we are meeting, City Temple, Friday, May 18th, 7.30 p.m.
+Business, result of examination, secretary's report, blection of officers, and other important matters.
 A good attendance kindly requested.
+New South Wales Sunday School Union, annual